shwetaJones/CSE-20/README.md

+Beginning Programming in Python

+University: University of California, Santa Cruz

-Beginning Programming in Python taught by Professor Larissa A. Munishkina at UCSC
+Professor: Professor Larissa A. Munishkina